nchun003/git-class/README.md

 ### Introduction
-gitlearn_doc is a copy of gitlearn that is documented in a fashion similar to "***** for Dummies" guide.
+Within this folder, you will find that gitlearn_doc is a copy of gitlearn that is documented in a fashion similar to "***** for Dummies" guide.

 ### Install